VeraLK/Tea-shop-project/README.md

 ---

-9. ![alt Design pic] (web design.jpg)- how the website actually needs to look like (guidlines provided by designers).
+9. ![alt Design pic] (web design.jpg)- how the website actually needs to look like (guidelines provided by designers).